Panasonic G3 vs GX1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G3 and Panasonic Lumix DMC-GX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G3 and the GX1 have been discontinued, but can regularly be found used on eBay.
+Both the G3 and the GX1 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the GX1 was followed by the Panasonic GX7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G3 and GX1 can be found, respectively, in the Panasonic G3 Manual (free pdf) or the online Panasonic GX1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic G3 and the Panasonic GX1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.